 KP Yohannan has been travelling the globe for the past 40 years, challenging and calling the world-wide church to discipleship.
 His call to living a passionate, radical lifestyle for Jesus has left its impact on nearly every continent.
-The message Yohannan brings is a fresh perspective to the church that, like many churches and generations before it, have started to forget what’s truly important.
+The message Yohannan brings is a fresh perspective to the church.
+One that, like many churches and generations before it, have started to forget what’s truly important.

 Born in South India in 1950, Yohannan is the youngest of six sons.
-His mother dedicated each of her children to the Lord and longed to see one of them commit their lives to ministry of some kind.
+His mother dedicated each of her children to the Lord.
+She longed to see one of them commit their lives to ministry of some kind.
 She secretly fasted each Friday for three-and-a-half years, praying, “Oh God, let just one of my boys preach!”.
 Even as she prayed, her children were growing up and moving into secular work.
 Finally, only the youngest, little “Yohannachan,” was left.
 Seeing how shy and insecure he was, his mother thought that there wasn’t a big chance of him becoming a preacher.

 Gospel for Asia is not a movement but a phenomenon.
 GFA has become one of the most significant mission organizations of this century.
 I praise God for the great love and commitment of KP and Gisela Yohannan for the people of Asia.
 Millions have received the Word of God because of them and the ministry of Gospel for Asia.